[Updated November 2019]

 This pretty much covers all the technical aspects of playing blues guitar such as vibrato, bending, speed, articulation and other technical areas.
 Now that we’ve gotten this out of the picture we can move on.
 You MUST have ability.
 I don’t care how much heart and soul you have, if you don’t have any technical ability it won’t matter.
 Without technique, you simply won’t be able to play what you want to communicate with your heart and soul.

 It’s simple.
 Practice, practice, practice, and more practice.
 Once you have the ability, then you can move on to the other 2 areas which are just as important.

-You need to learn how to connect the feeling of your heart, to what comes out of your fingers when playing guitar.
+You need to learn how to connect the feeling of your heart to what comes out of your fingers when playing guitar.
 This is not easy in my mind.
-You can’t be thinking about impressing the audience, or showing off.
+You can’t be thinking about impressing the audience or showing off.
 You must remove all those thoughts from your head and start playing from your heart.
-You will now be able to translate the feelings of your heart to your fingers, and an emotional connection can be made.
+You will now be able to translate the feelings of your heart to your fingers and an emotional connection can be made.